 alias pd='deactivate && cd'

-The following act_ve.bash script uses the names of the virtual environments in a directory of virtual environments (e.g., ${HOME}/venvs/) to dynamically create a menu.
-When you select a virtual environment from the menu, it is automatically activated and becomes your current working directory.
+The following act_venv.bash script uses the names of the virtual environments in a directory of virtual environments (e.g., ${HOME}/venvs/) to dynamically create a menu.
+When you select a virtual environment from the menu, it is automatically activated.
+Finally, the script prompts you to select a project.

 The full script is available below:

-Some Python third-party software is meant to be used as a command line interface (CLI) application.
-Often, this is software that is obtained from the Python Package Index (PyPI), but is otherwise intended to be run as a command on the command line.
+Some Python third-party software is meant to be used as an end-user application.
+Often, this is software that is obtained from the Python Package Index (PyPI).

-• Offer a system monitoring tool in the spirit of top (tiptop)
+- Offer a system monitoring tool in the spirit of

-Since these packages are really meant to be used as CLI commands, it would be burdensome to have to create and manage virtual environments for each of them. pipx is a tool that can automatically and transparently handle this for you.
+Since these packages are really meant to be used as applications, it would be burdensome to have to create and manage virtual environments for each of them. pipx is a tool that can automatically and transparently handle this for you.

 pipx is closely related to pip, but while pip is designed to handle both library and application installations, pipx focuses on the latter.
 In addition, pipx creates isolated environments for each application and its associated package.